 1. Your metabolism slows down

-From the age of 40, your basal metabolic rate slows down.
-This means that you burn an average of 400 fewer calories than before, even if you eat exactly the same.
-This is partly due to a decrease in muscle mass, but also due to hormonal changes.
+From age 40, your basal metabolic rate slows.
+This means you burn an average of 400 fewer calories than before, even if you eat exactly the same amount.
+This is partly due to a decrease in muscle mass, but also to hormonal changes.

 2. Estrogen drop leads to more belly fat

-Estrogen plays a big role in where your body stores fat.
-During reproductive years, women typically store fat around their hips and thighs.
-But as estrogen levels drop, this fat storage moves to the abdomen.
-This can lead to the infamous “menopausal belly.”
+Estrogen plays a major role in where your body stores fat.
+During their reproductive years, women typically store fat around their hips and thighs.
+But as estrogen levels drop, this fat storage shifts to the abdomen.
+This can lead to the infamous "menopausal belly."

 3. Less muscle mass means less fat burning

 As you age, your muscle mass decreases, and muscle burns more calories than fat.
-This reduces your daily calorie expenditure and can cause you to gain weight, even if your diet doesn’t change.
-That’s why heavy strength training is essential to maintain muscle mass and keep your metabolism active.
+This reduces your daily calorie expenditure and can lead to weight gain, even if your diet doesn't change.
+Therefore, heavy strength training is essential for maintaining muscle mass and keeping your metabolism active.
 Strength training with weights or resistance exercises can help prevent muscle loss and boost your metabolism.

 4. Insulin resistance increases

-The hormonal fluctuations of menopause can cause your blood sugar levels to fluctuate more often.
+Due to the hormonal fluctuations of menopause, your blood sugar levels can fluctuate more frequently.
 This makes you more sensitive to fast carbohydrates and sugars, which further stimulates fat storage.

 5. Stress and sleep problems increase cortisol

-Many women in menopause struggle with sleep problems and stress.
+Many menopausal women struggle with sleep problems and stress.
 This increases the production of cortisol, a stress hormone that stimulates fat storage, especially around the abdominal area.

 What can you do about it on a daily basis?